10 tips for quitting your job in Singapore

-The way you resign from a job can have a lasting impact on your future career, so it’s important to know how to quit your job without damaging your professional reputation.
+The way you resign from a job can have a lasting impact on your future career in Singapore, so it’s important to know how to quit your job without damaging your professional reputation.

 Even if you don’t have a new role lined up before you resign, look into how much notice you’re required to give as this can shape the start date for your next job.

 Serving out the required notice period will also let your employer find a suitable replacement.